 Much has changed since that first hand of online poker.
 The technology to shuffle hands and build secure sites has improved substantially.
 Today’s online poker sites are as secure as online banking systems.
 The same encryption is used to guarantee that the games are safe, funds secure and financial information kept secret.

-Players in three states have regulated sites.
-These tend to be smaller than the ones available to players located in other states.
-On the other hand, there is an extra layer of protection as the sites are governed by the same gaming commissions that oversee brick and mortar casinos.
+Players in Delaware, Nevada, and New Jersey have regulated online poker available.
+Since the poker online poker in these states are regulated, there is an extra layer of protection as the sites are governed by the same gaming commissions that oversee brick and mortar casinos.

 Players at regulated sites have a few additional requirements to play.
 The minimum age is 21.
 Players must give a Social Security Number to open an account.
 Geolocation is used to ensure that a player is located in the state to play poker.
 This is done through wifi positioning or cell phone geolocation.